Frame has no accessible name Accessibility Checkpoint

 Help

 Add a title attribute or ARIA label to each iframe and frame element (e.g. title='Main Content').
-Without a title some screen readers read out the frame filename, which is usually meaningless.
+VoiceOver on macOS does not read frame contents automatically, and without a title the user does not know what the frame contains.

 Applicable standards